Table of Contents

 Developing audience personas can help you understand exactly which audience segments to focus on.

-Having concrete data about the real business value your ads bring to the company (purchases, leads, and so on) is a key part of proving (and improving) ROI.
+Having concrete data on ad performance, and how they contribute to business goals (purchases, leads, and so on) is a key part of proving (and improving) ROI.

 The major social networks offer analytics to help you measure the results of ads.